 THE TECHNOLOGICAL SKILLS GAP IS A PERSISTING ISSUE HOLDING BACK BOTH BUSINESS GROWTH AND ECONOMIC RECOVERY.

-Technology and innovation are key drivers of growth however, currently, organisations are not utilising all pools of individuals available to them to plug the ever-prevailing gap.
+Technology and innovation are key drivers of growth; however, currently, organizations are not utilizing all pools of individuals available to them to plug the ever-prevailing gap.
+Recognizing the top skills to include on your CV for an IT job can help bridge this gap and foster a more inclusive workforce.

 Women are underrepresented in the workplace and often face a range of challenges day-to-day, including gender-based discrimination, bias, and harassment.
 For the tech industry, there are often stigmas attached and it currently lacks female role models to inspire the younger generations to embark on a technology focused career.